 And that’s just one vindictive tool that hackers have used on computers around the world.
 Apparently, there’s some evidence to suggest that the FBI has also hacked into people’s computers in order to access their webcams for surveillance.

 Many Internet-connected webcams have their own IP address to permit remote access, which lets you connect directly to the webcam from anywhere in the world.
 However, if your camera is not protected by a strong password (which many of them aren’t), it makes it all that much easier for hackers to infiltrate.
+(Make sure you don’t use these password recovery questions that are insanely easy to hack.)

 As for computer-connected webcams, hackers can use malware to access the cameras.
 This can happen when you accidentally click a bad link or download a sinister file.